Skip to main content

 In Chapter 6, we brought an intense memory up to the surface.

-In daily life, they echo through us:
+In daily life, these blueprints echo through us:

 ‘Stay alert.
 Don’t forget.
 Remember how bad it was?
 We can’t let that happen again.’

 Writing helps our nervous system catch up to the truth: we made it through.
-We’re no longer in danger.

-Now we bring our story into the present—so our body can stop preparing for a fight that’s already over.
+Now, we bring our story into the present, so our body can stop preparing for a fight that’s already over.

 Embodied Wholeness Storytelling

-Step Eight: Re-write in First-Person
+Step Eight: Rewrite in First-Person

-Most of the time, we tell stories in past tense—not like they’re happening right now.
+Most of the time, we tell stories in past tense, not like they’re happening right now.

 In this step, we’ll shift the story into present tense.